Skip to main content

 How to make a chain and single crochet

 First lets talk about the tools you will need to start.
 There is a mass variety of crochet hooks and yarn out there that you can get from the store or offline.
 Other blogs talk about finding the right hook or the right type of yarn to use for beginners.
 In my opinion this is not true, all you need is a hook and yarn regardless brand, type or cost.
-You can get you a beginners kit HERE, it has a book with some easy patterns, a few common hook sizes, and a few little accessories that will be helpful.
-Now the yarn you don't need much to get started and practice with, If you know someone that crochets ask them if you can get some scrap yarn from them to learn with.
+You can get you a beginners crochet kit HERE, it has a book with some easy patterns, a few common hook sizes, and a few little accessories that will be helpful.
+Now you don't need much yarn to get started and practice with, If you know someone that crochets ask them if you can get some scrap yarn from them to learn with.
 This will save you some money on buying a skein of yarn just to practice with.

-Abbreviations US Terminology
+Abbreviations U.S. Terminology

 Hook - Hk